 As always if you have any questions regarding team please contact the Front Desk and we will have a team coach contact you.
 They can include but aren't limited to: practice times, training, athlete placement, evaluations, competitions, and additional fees.
 We typically like to add new athletes to the team in late spring up to early fall.

 The Fédération Internationale de Gymnastique (FIG) has made a few useful informational videos of what each of our team competition events are.
 This introduces what each event the team trains and goes over what to expect.
 A lot of these skills you will see are being trained right now in our Elite Team Group.
 Again, keep in mind this is the highest level of athletes in the world.
 If you are interested in seeing what skills a lower level athlete would train, feel free to ask!

-Our mission at Gleason's Maple Grove is to facilitate the development of confidence and a positive self-image for every child through successful experiences in the sport of gymnastics.
+Our mission at Gleason's Brooklyn Park is to facilitate the development of confidence and a positive self-image for every child through successful experiences in the sport of gymnastics.
 It is our goal to use gymnastics as a means to teach young girls and boys how to become hard working and self-motivated young women and men.

 Like all the other Gymnastics Competition Teams, our program trains year-round.
 We do have a Competition Period and a Training Period.
 These different times alter when new athletes can join and what type of training is occurring.
 Depending on the timeline of the season this could influence the ability to add athletes to the team if they are interested.
 As always if you have any questions please contact the Front Desk or a Team Coach.